This pesticide factsheet covers the use and characteristics of Pennant Magnum (S-metolachlor).

 The use of weather information in crop management and particularly the aspects of disease and insect management is growing at a fast pace.
 Two things drive this growth.
 Research has provided the understanding of the weather disease and weather insect interactions and technological advances in meteorology and communications have allowed easier and faster access to weather observations.
 Also, the relatively low cost of the computer systems that provide the decision support for applying this knowledge to every day operations have made them more affordable and practical.

-This online publication describes the composting process, how to make compost that meets National Organic Program standards, and how to apply and utilize compost.
+This publication describes the composting process, how to make compost that meets National Organic Program standards, and how to apply and utilize compost.

 This field note for farmers published by the Center for Environmental Farming Systems (CEFS) describes the composting process, how to make compost, and how to use it.
 Included are instructions for determining an application rate and the results of research by CEFS on integrating cover crops and compost.